Union Church App

 - Students must be accompanied by a chaperone at all times.

 For the enjoyment and learning environment of the tour, please note the following:

 Cell phones: All visitors are strongly encouraged to silence cell phones and refrain from their use while on the historic site.
-If you or a chaperone must take a call please make sure that you are not within earshot of the students to prevent a disruption.
+To prevent a disruption of the tour, if you or a chaperone must take a call, please make sure that you are not within earshot of the students.

-Texting: Students and adults are asked to refrain from texting during tours.
-We have found that students are easily distracted when they see their chaperones or teachers texting during a tour.
+Texting: All visitors are asked to refrain from texting during tours.
+Students may be easily distracted when they see their chaperones or teachers texting during a tour.